 Find about the latest travel warnings for Belgium here.

-The official emergency number is 112.
-With this number, you can reach all emergency services and then you will be re-directed to the department you require: police, ambulance or fire brigade.
+The official emergency number is 112, where you can reach all emergency services and then you will be re-directed to the department you require: police, ambulance or fire brigade.

 You can buy at home or while traveling, and claim online from anywhere in the world.
 With 150+ adventure activities covered and 24/7 emergency assistance.